Aalto-Electric-Drives/motulator/CONTRIBUTING.md

   shape of the data, especially when including a code snippet is not feasible.

-- If an exception is raised, please provide the full traceback.
+- Provide the full traceback to any exceptions that were raised.

 <a name="workflow-for-contributing-code"></a>
 ## Workflow for contributing code

-motulator follows the general Python style guide [PEP8](https://www.python.org/dev/peps/pep-0008/) for coding style.
+*motulator* follows the general Python style guide [PEP8](https://www.python.org/dev/peps/pep-0008/) for coding style.
 To ensure readability of Python code, please make sure to try and follow this style guide as much as possible when contributing code.

 Code contributions are implemented into `motulator/` folder, where the source code (including methods and classes) is located.
-Make sure to download motulator by using the command `$ pip install motulator`.
+Make sure to download *motulator* by using the command `$ pip install motulator`.
 When contributing code, make sure you follow this workflow:

-1. Create an [issue](https://guides.github.com/features/issues/) where new proposals can be discussed before any coding is done.
+1. Create a new [issue](https://guides.github.com/features/issues/) to discuss your proposal before starting.
-2. Create a [branch](https://help.github.com/articles/creating-and-deleting-branches-within-your-repository/) of this repository on your own [fork](https://help.github.com/articles/fork-a-repo/), where all changes will be made, and [clone](https://help.github.com/articles/cloning-a-repository/) the repository to your local machine.
+2. Create a [branch](https://help.github.com/articles/creating-and-deleting-branches-within-your-repository/) of this repository on your own [fork](https://help.github.com/articles/fork-a-repo/), and [clone](https://help.github.com/articles/cloning-a-repository/) the repository to your local machine.
 3. [Commit](https://github.com/git-guides/git-commit) and [push](https://github.com/git-guides/git-push) your changes to your branch.
 4. When your code is finished, create a [pull request](https://help.github.com/articles/about-pull-requests/) on [motulator](https://github.com/Aalto-Electric-Drives/motulator).

 Once a pull request has been created, it will be reviewed, and changes might be suggested, which you can make by simply adding new commits to your branch.
-When everything's finished, someone with the right GitHub permissions will merge your changes into motulator main repository.
+When everything's finished, someone with the right GitHub permissions will merge your changes into *motulator* main repository.

 If your changes include direct inclusion of code from other packages or dependencies other than described in